True Spies Episode 85: Asset Terminated

 NARRATOR: And along the way, Doug and his fellow recruits are constantly being measured.
 They are ranked against one another, and Doug notices less and less advancing to the next stage.

 DOUG PATTESON: I was incredibly focused on making sure I was in the right percentage that was going to be graduating there.
 But, at the end of the day, the training was good.
 It taught you how to do what you needed to learn how to do.
-You know, I couldn't believe I was getting paid to do this.
+I couldn't believe I was getting paid to do this.
 It was a beautiful location.
 We got all the food we could eat.
 We had a whole group of folks that were roughly the same age that were going through this with us together.
 So we had really tight bonds and really good camaraderie through it.
 And often we just couldn't believe what we were getting to do.

 NARRATOR: Seems like a perfect gig for a 22-year-old fresh out of college, but now you’ve graduated from the training and it’s time to see what you’re really made of.
 First things first, where are you heading?